Vin jaune: Production

 Vin jaune is made from late harvest Savagnin grapes, a white variety in the Traminer family which is less aromatic than the better-known Gewürztraminer.
 The grapes are usually harvested in late October when the sugars have developed enough to have a potential alcohol level of 13–15% for the finished wine.
 The grapes are fermented slowly and then kept in small old oak casks that hold 228 liters (60 gallons).
-The casks are not topped up, as they are with most wines, so an air gap appears above the wine due to evaporation.
+The casks are not topped up, as they are with most wines, so evaporation creates an air gap above the wine.
 A film of yeast grows over the wine, protecting it partially (but not totally) from oxidation.
-In Jura, this film is called the voile (veil), but it is similar to the more familiar "flor" in Sherry production.
+In Jura, this film is called the voile (veil), but it is similar to the "flor" familiar from Sherry production.
 The voile yeast has many similar properties to "flor" but thrives better in a lower alcohol environment and develops less heavily and thickly than "flor" does.

 The voile typically takes two to three years to develop fully.
-During this time the wine is exposed to slight levels of oxidation that provoke chemical changes that produce acetaldehyde (as well as ethanol, standard alcohol) and the aroma compound of sotolon.
+While the voile is incomplete, the wine is exposed to slight levels of oxidation that provoke chemical changes, producing acetaldehyde (as well as ethanol, standard alcohol) and sotolon, an aroma compound.
 These compounds contribute to the unique flavors and aromas associated with vin jaune.
 Winemakers must carefully observe the wine throughout the aging process as there is a risk of it developing the wine fault of volatile acidity.

 The wine acquires its characteristic yellow color and nutty flavors as it ages for the requisite time of six years and three months, the time that must elapse between harvest and bottling, although at certain points during this time the wine is not necessarily in the cask.
 After the allotted time, only about 62% of the original wine remains.
 The vin jaune is then bottled in special squat bottles that hold 62 cl (21 ounces), called clavelins.
-Historically the bottle size alludes to the amount of wine left over after six years of aging and evaporation.
+Historically the bottle size alludes to the amount of wine that remains from each litre after six years of aging and evaporation.